 Race to the Bottom of the Sea by Lindsay Eager

 I loved Hour of the Bees so I’m excited to read Lindsay Eager’s newest book that has a breezier feel than the slight melancholic heaviness of Hour of the Bees.
-11 year old Fidelia Quail becomes an orphan where her parents are killed in a submarine of her own invention and now it’s up to her to escape a pirate who has kidnapped her, and figure of the mystery of a treasure he’s desperate to find on the bottom of the ocean.
-This book feels a little like Half Magic meets The Evolution of Calpurnia Tate. [chapter book, ages 8 and up]
+11-year-old Fidelia Quail becomes an orphan where her parents are killed in a submarine of her own invention and now it’s up to her to escape a pirate who has kidnapped her, and figure of the mystery of a treasure he’s desperate to find on the bottom of the ocean.
+This book feels a little like Half Magic meets The Evolution of Calpurnia Tate. [middle grade, ages 8 and up]

 Lemons by Melissa Savage